ArthurMartelli/.dotfiles/README.md

-# .dotfile and programs setup
+# Set up the dotfiles and install programs

 Automatically setup some programs in your pc